bsv-blockchain/gitbook-bsv-code-academy/learning-paths/intermediate/README.md

 ## SDK-First Philosophy

-All three projects emphasize using the **BSV SDK's pre-built components** rather than manual low-level configuration:
+All four projects emphasize using the **BSV SDK's pre-built components** rather than manual low-level configuration:

 ✅ **DO**: Use SDK's built-in transaction methods that handle broadcasting, fees, and UTXO management automatically